 - Free Education for the Physically and Mentally Impaired

 NZ Spinal Trust’s Vocational Rehabilitation team provides realistic, practical support to return to work, investigate new possibilities, research training options, reassure, and demonstrate tFreehat work is not only possible with an SCI – it’s just part of life.
-Prior to NZST’s early intervention Vocational Rehabilitation programme, less than 13% of people with an SCI returned to work.
-Now, recent exit surveys have over 90% of our clients stating they feel confident that they will be able to work!
+Before NZST’s early intervention Vocational Rehabilitation programme, less than 13% of people with an SCI returned to work.
+Now, recent exit surveys have over 90% of our clients stating they feel confident that they will work!
 Our team is available to provide support, whether you’re new to SCI or have been living with SCI for a period of time.

 Peer and Whānau Support is NZST’s third service offered, available from our base at the Burwood Spinal Unit.